 [Related: 9 Types of Diets — How They Work and Pros & Cons]

 Processed Vegetable Oils

 Efferding claims that coffee causes dehydration and impairs digestion.
 There is research to back up those claims.
 (8)

-“I don’t eat foods I like, I eat foods that like me,” he says.
+“I don’t eat foods I like.
+I eat foods that like me,” he says.
 “Getting your gut health and digestion in top shape might make you feel better than these everyday comfort staples.”

 High Raffinose Vegetables

-Garlic and Onion
+Garlic and Onions

 Vertical Diet Macronutrients

 The Vertical Diet is generally a low-fat eating regimen and can be tailored to a high- or low-carb plan by adjusting the amount of food you eat.